MeMstudios/lampros-support/README.md

 Emails
 ---
 Create the group in Google Admin with the email for the client to send tickets to.</br>
-Add the team members and contact@lamproslabs.com to the group.</br>
+Add contact@lamproslabs.com to the group.</br>
-Create a filter in the contact@lamproslabs.com account to forward emails to the support project in Asana.</br>
+Create a filter in the contact@lamproslabs.com account to forward emails to the support project in Asana when the to: matches the software support email address.</br>
 The support email must be setup as a user in Asana and *TURN OFF EMAIL NOTIFICATIONS* or you will start an infinite email loop!</br>
 Client email addresses should be added to the Asana project.</br>